 Weather

-Crowds and Costs
+Crowds & Costs

 In many central-southern parts of the country (which includes places west/south of Tokyo, and east of Hiroshima, as well as the island of Kyushu), November is peak tourism season.
-Foreign visitors like to come at this time because weather conditions are good for a mix of indoor and outdoor activities.
-While the Japanese don't have any major holidays in November, you will find a lot of people out and about enjoying the changing colors of the leaves in parks, gardens, and temples.
+Foreign visitors like to come at this time because the weather conditions are good for a mix of indoor and outdoor activities.
+While the Japanese don't have any major holidays in November, you'll find a lot of people out and about enjoying the changing colors of the leaves in parks, gardens, and temples.
 This is a big occasion across Japan, as the Japanese tend to love the fall leaves almost as much as the spring blossoms.

 When planning travel to Japan at this time, book accommodation and long-distance travel (such as bullet trains) as far in advance as possible, preferably several months.
-November is a good and popular time to travel to some of Japan's most iconic destinations, such as Kyoto, Mt.
-Fuji, Nara, Nikko, and Hiroshima/Miyajima, so expect crowds at these places.
+November is a good and popular time to travel to some of Japan's most iconic destinations, such as Kyoto, Mount Fuji, Nara, Nikko, and Hiroshima/Miyajima, so expect crowds at these places.

 Where to Go